Bierbunker/Lab-Tool/Readme.md

-# Lab-Tool - A Python based lab-data visualisation tool
+# Lab-Tool - A Python based lab-data visualization tool

 Lab-Tool is a python script, that can be used to process and visualize data primarily from physics experiments.